 In article 22 the State recognized and protected families, founded on the indissolubility of matrimony, as a natural institution and the base of society, especially larger ones.

 Although private property was recognized and protected by the State in Article 30, all of its forms remained subordinated to national necessities and public good.
 Article 33 was a reminder that the exercise of these rights couldn’t undermine the spiritual, national and social unity of Spain.

 Article 35 indicated that rights like the confidentiality of correspondence, the freedom to choose residency all over Spain, the inviolability of the home, the freedom of assembly and the protection against arbitrary detention could temporally be suspended, totally o partially, by a decree-law which defined the range and lengths of such measures.

 Critics noted that it was a cosmetic device that failed to establish Franco’s democratic credentials with those powers that had just defeated Spain’s former allies Germany and Italy in World War II.
 Diplomatic isolation lasted for almost a decade, until the Cold War played into Franco’s hands.

 By all means, it rallied support for the regime and strengthened national unity when the wounds of the fratricidal war were still very fresh.
 This should be remembered in times when the break-up of Spain is becoming a realistic option thanks to ruthless separatist forces.

-Spain in any case looked less autocratic, and even if it was just an intent to convey the impression of formal democratization to the outer world, the “organic democracy” based on Stoicism that had been installed in July 1942 served the country very well for another two decades.
+Spain in any case looked less autocratic, and even if it was just an intent to convey the impression of formal democratization to the outer world, the “organic democracy” based on Stoicism that had been installed in July 1942 served the country very well for another three decades.